cleytonlang/node-nestjs-todo-api/README.md

 ## Description

-This is an API simulating a CRUD of tasks where it is necessary to log in to the system.
+This is an API simulating a CRUD of tasks where it is necessary to login to the system.
 I used TypeORM in the database layer and Swagger for documentation to facilitate the understanding of each endpoint.

 ## Installation